sam-may-accenture/gwc-three-js-intro/README.md

 ## Testing

 Jest has been included in the project.
-Create `spect.ts` files as you develop.
+Create `{myfile}.spec.ts` files as you develop.
 To run those test files, run:

 ```
 npm run test